China mutual fund offerings snapped up as once-scared investors pile in

-SHANGHAI China's once-struggling mutual fund industry is riding high on the country's surging stock market, with new funds snapped up in days by investors who long shunned shares as too risky.
+SHANGHAI China's once-struggling mutual fund industry is cashing in on the country's surging stock market, with new funds snapped up in days by investors who long shunned shares as too risky.

 This marks a success for policymakers working to build confidence in equities and a relief for China's fund management industry.
 But the influx will keep the pressure on Beijing to prevent the rally from imploding.
 Collapses in 2007 and 2009 made many people swear off stocks for years.